Functional urban area: List of functional urban areas by population as of 2017

-List of larger urban zones
+List of functional urban areas

-This is a list of larger urban zones.
+This is a list of functional urban areas.
 The Urban Audit also includes cities from EFTA countries (Iceland, Liechtenstein, Norway and Switzerland) and EU candidate countries.
 The Organisation for Economic Co-operation and Development (OECD) uses a similar definition of Functional Urban Area to represent population sizes of cities in OECD countries.
 This data is also included.

 The figures in the Eurostat database are an attempt at a compromise between harmonised data for all of the European Union, and with availability of statistical data, making comparisons more accurate.